Sebastian-Nyberget/flexfit/README.md

 # FlexFit

 Welcome to **FlexFit**, your ultimate fitness companion!
-This web application provides users with tools, resources, and a community to help achieve their fitness goals.
+This web application provides users with tools and resources.
 Built with Next.js, TypeScript, and styled using Tailwind CSS, FlexFit offers a responsive and modern user experience.

 ## Table of Contents